How much does it cost to install central air?

 The average cost for labor and installation of a central air conditioning system can vary significantly based on the size, shape and orientation of your home, as well as the contractor, Carson says.

 Air conditioning systems with higher seasonal energy efficiency ratio (SEER) ratings offer higher energy efficiency, which will increase the overall cost of installation.
 However, higher-rated units may save you money in the long run through lower energy bills

 Tips to reduce central air conditioning installation costs

-Many companies may manufacture the size you need, but costs vary greatly.
-HomeAdvisor found Payne to be the cheapest central air manufacturer based on average pricing, but Aire-Flo, Coleman, Comfortmaker, Tempstar and Whirlpool all price below $2,000, as well.
+To help minimize the price to install central air, shop to see which provider and system fit your home and your budget.
+Many companies may manufacture the size air conditioning system you need, but costs vary greatly.
+HomeAdvisor found Payne to be the least expensive central air manufacturer based on average pricing of $1,400, but Aire-Flo, Coleman, Comfortmaker, Tempstar and Whirlpool all priced below $2,000 as well.

-You can also save money with offseason installation if you’re able to install your unit during the milder months of spring and fall.
+You may also save money by timing your installation carefully.
+If possible, plan to install your unit during the milder months of spring or fall.